Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Give examples of any experience you’ve gained from volunteering or interning
+- Provide any relevant experiences you’ve gained from volunteering or internships

-- Remark any achievements or responsibilities you took on in these positions.
+- Remark any achievements or responsibilities you took on in these roles.

 References: